2016 Convention Information and Services

 Meeting Rooms.
 Meeting rooms at the convention are accessible by elevator, and the doors are wide enough to accommodate wheelchairs.

 Hotel Rooms.
 To reserve hotel rooms that are specifically equipped for persons with permanent or temporary disabilities, participants must have checked the appropriate boxes on the convention registration and housing reservation forms or contacted Stacey Courtney in the MLA convention office by 13 November.

 Transportation.
 A complimentary transportation service will be available throughout convention meeting hours to transport attendees with disabilities.
-Arrangements may be made at the desks for persons with disabilities.
-Further details will be available closer to the convention.
+Arrangements may be made at the desks for persons with disabilities or by calling Kushner and Associates (310 562-0606).

 Sessions.
 Speakers are asked to bring five copies of their papers, even in draft form, for the use of members who wish to follow the written text.
 Speakers who use handouts should prepare some copies in a large-print format (14- to 16-point type size).
 Speakers should indicate whether they want their papers and handouts returned.
 Sign language interpreters and real-time captioning are available on request.
 The deadline to arrange for an interpreter is 13 November, though the convention office will make every effort to accommodate late requests.
 To arrange for either of these services, write or call Stacey Courtney in the MLA convention office.

 Scooter Rentals.
 For navigating the convention more easily, scooters can be rented from Scootaround (888 441-7575 or http://locations.scootaround.com/MLA).

 Room 212 in the JW Marriott (level 2) is set aside for the Friends of Bill W. throughout convention hours.
 Meetings will be held 8 January, 7:00–8:15 p.m.; 9 January, 11:00 a.m.–12:30 p.m. and 7:00–8:15 p.m.; and 10 January, 7:30–8:20 a.m.